Parent and carer FAQ

 Student Ambassadors are just one example of the type of role students can apply for on campus, which include opportunities to support the delivery of open days, phone campaigns and other events.
 Across the University there are also opportunities available for students to work as a valued member of a team in areas such as:

-This service will be available to your son or daughter once they have enrolled and includes access to our online jobs board, which is exclusive to NTU students.
+This service will be available to your son, daughter or young person once they have enrolled and includes access to our online jobs board, which is exclusive to NTU students.

-If my son or daughter can’t find paid work, what financial support is available apart from the maintenance loan?
+If my son, daughter or young person can’t find paid work, what financial support is available apart from the maintenance loan?

 We provide support for students from Widening Participation backgrounds, based on individual circumstances.
 Eligible students could be entitled to access funding and bursaries to support them in completing work experience, formal placements and during the recruitment processes for placements and graduate jobs.

 In the current pandemic, it is very challenging to find a job for anyone.
-Do you offer any work placements for 1st and 2nd year students?
+Do you offer any work placements for first and second year students?

-We know that professional experience improves our students’ chances of getting a graduate level job and better degree classification.
-Whether your son or daughter are undertaking a year-long sandwich placement or a few weeks embedded into their course, our team are here to support them – visit our work experience page for more details.
+We know that professional experience improves our students’ chances of getting a graduate-level job and better degree classification.
+Whether your son, daughter or young person is undertaking a year-long sandwich placement or a few weeks embedded into their course, our team are here to support them – visit our work experience page for more details.